neuland/gitGuard/README.md

 ## Installation:

-- `mkdir ~/.gitGuard`
+- `git clone git@github.com:neuland/gitGuard.git` to clone this repository
-- `cp gitGuard git.sh ~/.gitGuard`
+- `ln -s <CLONED_REPOSITORY_PATH> ~/.gitGuard`
-- add `. ~/.gitGuard/git.sh` into your .bashrc (or whatever shell / configuration you use) to 'activate' gitGuard.

-- Configure gitGuard:
+- `echo ". ~/.gitGuard/git.sh" >> ~/.bashrc` to 'activate' gitGuard (other configuration files may apply).

+## Configuration:
-- set up `@forbiddenMergeBranches` to include the names of those branches that are never allowed to be merged into other branches.
+- set up `@forbiddenMergeBranches` to include the names of branches that are never allowed to be merged into other branches.
-- set up `@allowedBranchBranches` to include the names of those branches that git should be allowed to branch off of.
+- set up `@allowedBranchBranches` to include the names of branches that git should be allowed to branch off of.

+- Example: If you would want to disallow merging branches 'foo' and 'bar' into other branches, you would define: `my @forbiddenMergeBranches = ("foo","bar");`.

-If you use gitGuard in conjunction with [multigit](https://github.com/neuland/multigit), be sure to set `gitCommand = . ~/.gitGuard/git.sh && git` in your `.multigit.conf`, so that multigit uses gitGuard.
+- If you use gitGuard in conjunction with [multigit](https://github.com/neuland/multigit), be sure to set `gitCommand = . ~/.gitGuard/git.sh && git` in your `.multigit.conf`,
+so that multigit uses the gitGuard wrapper.

 ## Usage example: